-This bill amends existing laws regarding criminal sexual offenses and human trafficking in New Mexico, introducing severe penalties for specific crimes.
-It establishes that aggravated criminal sexual penetration and criminal sexual penetration of a child will be punishable by death, with exceptions provided.
-Additionally, it creates a first-degree felony for human sexual trafficking against a victim under eighteen years of age, also punishable by death.
-The bill further specifies that criminal sexual penetration of a child in the first degree applies to offenses against children under eighteen, and introduces a fourth-degree felony for certain offenses involving children aged thirteen to sixteen when the perpetrator is at least eighteen and not the child's spouse.
+This bill amends existing laws regarding criminal sexual penetration and human trafficking in New Mexico, introducing severe penalties for offenses involving minors.
+Specifically, it establishes that aggravated criminal sexual penetration and criminal sexual penetration of a child under eighteen years of age will be punishable by death.
+The bill also creates a first-degree felony for human sexual trafficking against victims under eighteen, which is also punishable by death.
+Additionally, it sets forth a fine of $100,000 for first-degree felony criminal sexual penetration of a child.

 Statutes affected: introduced version: 30-9-11, 30-52-1, 31-18-15